appleinmyface/appleinmyface/README.md

-# 🌟 Hello, I'm [Your Name]! 🌟
+# 🌟 Hello, I'm Derick aka AppleInMyFace on GitHub! 🌟

 Welcome to my GitHub profile!
-I'm a passionate software developer specializing in **full-stack development**.
+I'm Working on Becoming a software developer specializing in **full-stack development**.
 Dive into my world of code, where I blend creativity with technology to build amazing applications.

 ---